requests-cache/requests-cache/docs/user_guide/expiration.md

 If you want to manually refresh a response before it expires, you can use the `refresh` argument.

 * This is equivalent to **F5** in most browsers.
+  * ⚠️ Note: This only affects conditional requests.
 * The response will be saved with a new expiration time, according to the normal expiration rules described above.
 * If possible, this will {ref}`revalidate <conditional-requests>` with the server to potentially